inkVerb/VIP/501/Lesson-01.md

 **PHP Error Handler Rules:**

-1. We only saw this erro message because we used `echo` to show it in the error handler
+1. We only saw this error message because we used `echo` to show it in the error handler
 2. Many errors still happen we don't see because the error handler doesn't `echo` them
 3. You don't want any unseen errors in your PHP, it slows down your site and other things
 4. Develop with an error handler, turn it off once you have no errors and you go live